abidraza/devtron-logs/README.md

 ## Usage

 1. Start the application: `java -jar search-logs-service.jar`
-2. Make a POST request to the `/search-logs` endpoint with the following parameters:
+2. Make a GET request to the `/search-logs` endpoint with the following parameters:
    - `logsFrom`: The start timestamp of the logs to search.
    - `logsTo`: The end timestamp of the logs to search.
    - `searchKeyword`: The keyword to search for in the logs.